ludgergoeminne/organAging/README.md

 If you make use of anything in this repository, we kindly request to make a reference to:

 Ludger J.E.
-Goeminne, Anastasiya Vladimirova, Alec Eames, Alexander Tyshkovskiy, M. Austin Argentieri, Kejun Ying, Mahdi Moqri, Vadim N. Gladyshev (2025). **Plasma protein-based organ-specific aging and mortality models unveil diseases as accelerated aging of organismal systems**, *Cell Metabolism*, Volume 37, Issue 1, p205-222.e6, doi: https://doi.org/10.1016/j.cmet.2024.10.005.
+Goeminne, Anastasiya Vladimirova, Alec Eames, Alexander Tyshkovskiy, M. Austin Argentieri, Kejun Ying, Mahdi Moqri, Vadim N. Gladyshev (2025). **Plasma protein-based organ-specific aging and mortality models unveil diseases as accelerated aging of organismal systems**, *Cell Metabolism*, Volume 37, Issue 1, p205-222.e6, DOI: https://doi.org/10.1016/j.cmet.2024.10.005.